-Goop, a modern lifestyle brand develops content and curates products across beauty, fashion, wellness, and home.
-With hundreds of products in their database, goop IT team needed an efficient way to manage a large collection of files, apps and data.
+Goop is a modern lifestyle brand that develops content, and curates products across beauty, fashion, wellness, and home.
+With hundreds of products in their database, goop’s IT team needed an efficient way to manage a large collection of files, apps and data.

 Challenge: Default file syncs creating slow speeds, and consuming too much storage

 Panzura Freedom NAS Delivers Speed,